 Visceral pain is the most common type of pain, and it originates in the organs of the chest, abdomen, or pelvis.
-We have all experienced pain that emanates from our internal organs, from the mild discomfort of indigestion to the agony of renal colic.
-Although many types of visceral pain are particularly common in women, for both men and women internal pain is one of the most common reasons to see a doctor.
+We have all experienced pain that comes from our internal organs, from the mild discomfort of indigestion to the agony of renal colic.
+This type of pain is experienced by both men and women and is one of the most common reasons to see a doctor.
 Visceral pain is described as a deep sensation, similar to pressure, that is not localized to a certain point in the body.

 Most somatic pain responds well to over-the-counter medications, such as NSAIDs (nonsteroidal anti-inflammatory drugs) or other pain relievers.